dustykat/ce-3305-fluids/ce3305jb/intro.md

-# Engineering Fluid Mechanics: A WebBook to Accompany CE 3305 at TTU
+# Fluid Mechanics Notes to Accompany CE 3305 at TTU

 Copyright © 2021 Theodore G. Cleveland, *The contents of this Jupyter Book are licensed for free consumption under the following license: [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)*

 :::{note}
 These are Dr. Cleveland's course notes.
 If you are not in his course you may want to refer to your actual instructor's content - but you are free to examine and use these notes as long you cite them.

-*Suggested Citation* Theodore G. Cleveland (2021) *Engineering Fluid Mechanics: A WebBook to Accompany CE 3305 at TTU*, Department of Civil, Environmental, and Construction Engineering, Whitacre College of Engineering, DOI (pending)
+*Suggested Citation: * Cleveland, T. G. (2021) * Fluid Mechanics Notes to Accompany CE 3305 at TTU*, Department of Civil, Environmental, and Construction Engineering, Whitacre College of Engineering, DOI (pending)
 :::

 ## Overview